aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>5</sup>&nbsp;Then the king said: ‘Cause Haman to make haste, that it may be done as Esther has said.’
-So the king and Haman came to the banquet that Esther had prepared. <sup>6</sup>&nbsp;And the king said unto Esther at the banquet of wine: ‘Whatever your petition, it shall be granted thee; and whatever your request, even to the half of the kingdom, it shall be performed.’
+ <sup>5</sup>&nbsp;Then the king said: ‘Cause Hâman to make haste, that it may be done as Esther has said.’
+So the king and Hâman came to the banquet that Esther had prepared. <sup>6</sup>&nbsp;And the king said unto Esther at the banquet of wine: ‘Whatever your petition, it shall be granted thee; and whatever your request, even to the half of the kingdom, it shall be performed.’
 </div></td> </tr>